nix-codes/dbd-macros/README.md

 # Is this bannable?
-No. This macro provides no competitive advantage for playing the game.
+No. This macro provides no competitive advantage for playing the game, nor does it intrude or hook into the game's process code or memory.
 It just offers alternative key bindings and/or automates minor actions that can be performed manually without skill requirement.